 2

 • It certainly sounds like a spoken cue, it doesn’t seem to have any musical connection to the phrase that follows it.
 Maybe it got captured by a live mic during tracking and they decided to leave it in.
 That’s just my personal observation.
-Dec 29, 2021 at 3:57
+Commented Dec 29, 2021 at 3:57

 • I always felt it was a transition word to bring the vocals back into the song.
 Just saying, "Don't hang on" sounds harsher than "Now don't hang on", to my ears at least.
-Jan 4, 2022 at 20:56
+Commented Jan 4, 2022 at 20:56

 1 Answer 1